SuadeLabs/fire/documentation/properties/purpose.md

 The **other** enum value can be used when none of the other enum values apply or the value is *unknown*.

+### commercial

+Commercial business.

+### commercial_property

+Commercial real estate.

+### renovation

+Loans given for the purpose of renovations.
+This may also be known as a home improvement loan.
+### debt_consolidation

+A loan that merges other debts into one loan.
+### education

+A loan used to cover educational expenses
+### medical

+A loan used to cover medical or dental expenses.

+### cash_out

+A cash-out refinance is a form of mortgage refinancing where the initial mortgage is paid off, and a new mortgage is established.
+The new mortgage loan is larger than the pre-existing loan amount, so the home equity is converted into a cash payout.
+Refer to https://corporatefinanceinstitute.com/resources/commercial-lending/cash-out-refinance.

+### rate

+A rate refinance refers to refinancing a loan to take advantage of lower interest rates.

+### term

+A term refinance refers to refinancing a loan to either increase or decrease the term of the loan.

+### refinance

+A refinance, refers to revising and replacing the terms of an existing credit agreement, usually as it relates to a loan or mortgage.
+Refinancing a loan or mortgage is typically done to take advantage of lower interest rates or improve the loan terms, such as the monthly payment or length of the loan.
+Refer to https://www.investopedia.com/terms/r/refinance.asp.

 ## Security
 ```bash
 ├── collateral